yoanmalie/d8-theming-guide/getting-started/coding-standards.md

 > **Layout** rules define the composition of common primary modules that typically appear on every page.
 CSS from **Grid systems** is also categorized here.

-In Drupal core themes, all of the layout styling (the global layout of the page), is done by using a `.layout-` prefix classes.
+In Drupal core themes all of the layout styling classes (the global layout of the page) are prefixed using `.layout-` classes.
 Below are some examples:

         .layout-content
         .layout-container
         .layout-sidebar-left
         .layout-sidebar-right

 **Note**: Those `.layout-` classes should never contain colors, borders, … only widths, floats, margins, paddings to accomplish the global grid of the page.

 #### Component

-The official **SMACSS** terminology for this is *modules*.
-Since *modules* have a different meaning in Drupal, this category was renamed to *component* to avoid confusion.
+The official **SMACSS** terminology for this is **modules**.
+Since *modules* have a different meaning in Drupal, this category was renamed to **component** to avoid confusion.

 > **Components** are discrete and reusable elements of the UI.
 Component rules should be reusable and flexible.
 Examples of components are carousels, dialogs, widgets, …